 COP27 week 2 negotiations are now underway, focusing on: water, gender, energy, biodiversity and solutions.

 Missed out on key details from the 2nd week of COP27 as well?
-Explore our week 1 catch up here!
+Explore our week 2 round-up here!